libgd/libgd/src/readme.txt

           To use gdImageSetStyle, create an array of integers and assign them the desired series of color values to be repeated.
-You can assign the special color value [216]gdTransparent to indicate that the existing color should be left unchanged for that particular pixel (allowing a dashed line to be attractively drawn over an existing image).
+You can assign the special color value gdTransparent to indicate that the existing color should be left unchanged for that particular pixel (allowing a dashed line to be attractively drawn over an existing image).

-          Then, to draw a line using the style, use the normal [217]gdImageLine function with the special color value [218]gdStyled.
+          Then, to draw a line using the style, use the normal gdImageLine function with the special color value gdStyled.

-          As of [219]version 1.1.1, the style array is copied when you set the style, so you need not be concerned with keeping the array around indefinitely.
+          As of version 1.1.1, the style array is copied when you set the style, so you need not be concerned with keeping the array around indefinitely.
 This should not break existing code that assumes styles are not copied.

           You can also combine styles and brushes to draw the brush image at intervals instead of in a continuous stroke.
 When creating a